Trainings

 While we often focus on the responsibilities of the supervisor when considering quality supervision, the supervisee additionally has important responsibilities to consider in this relationship.
 Meaningful supervision can only happen when a supervisee understands how to effectively utilize what is being offered to them, and can show up to the process prepared and open for growth.
 This training will help supervisees understand their role in supervision and how to deepen positive supervisory relationships

-Understanding Supervisory Dynamics: A Trauma Informed Three Stage Model
+Understanding The Supervisory Arc: A Three Stage Relational Model (3 Hours)

 Wanting more?